Live Your Unrealistic #Vanlife Fantasy in 2020

 I know what else you may be thinking; I can’t afford a separate vehicle just for camping!
 Can a camper van really replace my daily driver?
 The short answer is yes.
 Roughly the same size as a minivan, they can be parked almost anywhere.
 Most wheelbases are comparable to average vehicle lengths but height can vary greatly with make and models currently available.
 Those Mercedes Sprinters are amazing inside but they are huge and in no way will you be taking that into the parking garage at Target.
 Full disclosure: my ‘86 VW is not currently my daily driver.
 I have an electric car that I rely on for daily commuting and kid-activity shuffling, but at one point it was our only vehicle and served us perfectly well.

 I know the #vanlife fantasy is about freedom.
 The freedom to sell most of your stuff, quit your day job, stop paying rent, and travel around the continent footloose and fancy-free.
 A lovely dream but impractical for the vast majority of us – especially if you already have kids.
-I’ll let you in on a secret though: I may not do as much camping in my campervan as I want to, but I have discovered amazing little freedoms within my daily grind that would never happen in a compact car.
+I’ll let you in on a secret though: I may not do as much camping in my camper van as I want to, but I have discovered amazing little freedoms within my daily grind that would never happen in a compact car.
+And isn’t that part of what the vanlife dream is all about?

 I’ve had the freedom to comfortably nurse my baby on the spacious bench seat, with or without curtains drawn for privacy.
 I’ve napped in the loft tent while my baby kept sleeping in his car seat below me – in my driveway, outside my older son’s preschool, at a park.
 Another baby bonus: the covered stove makes a terrific changing station!
 I’ve arrived a bit early between work and school pick-up, and taken the time to make myself a bowl of ramen and a cup of tea while I wait for my son.
 And making hot chocolate for four or five kids after a damp, blustery park outing, from inside your van?
 Cool Mom status solidified!
 Frankly, I don’t know why a roomy van with a fridge, stove and unbelievable storage isn’t the standard for family cars.